 To move a single keyframe do any of the following:

-- Drag the mouse around the keyframe to select it and move it in the timeline.
+Drag around the keyframe to select it and drag to move it in the timeline.

 To move multiple keyframes do any of the following: